lndecastro/AICofounder/EAIBS/intro.md

   deliverable.
 - Look for **💡 Examples**, **⚙️ Classwork Activities (CW)**, and **📋 Blueprint Checkpoints**
   throughout.
-- Prompts marked with **🤖 Try this in your Workspace** are ready to copy, paste into your AI Cofounder Workspace, and adapt to your concept.
+- Prompts marked with **Reference Prompt** are ready to copy, paste into your AI Cofounder Workspace, and adapt to your concept.
 - Use this book alongside the live sessions, Canvas course materials, and AI demonstrations offered by the **FGCU AI Academy**.

-## 8. Your AI Company Blueprint
+## 9. Your AI Company Blueprint

 The **AI Company Blueprint** is the cumulative deliverable of this program: a structured, AI-assisted planning artifact you build progressively across all four modules.